peiwenf/campaign-access-eval/README.md

 1. Clone the repo
 2. In a terminal navigate to the cloned repo
+3. See [CONTRIBUTING.md](./CONTRIBUTING.md) for `geckodriver` installation instructions
-3. In the repo directory run
+4. In the repo directory run:

 ```bash
 pip install .